For information on Ballot by Mail and Voter Registration :

 VOLUNTEER DEPUTY VOTER REGISTRAR

 Acceptance of the duties of volunteer deputy registrar places you in a position of trust and responsibility to the citizens you will register to vote.
-Please call 817-556-6197 for appointment.
+Deputizing will be done by appointment only.
+Appointments are available on Tuesday and Thursday from 10:00-11:00 and 2:00-4:00.
+Please call 817-556-6197 to schedule an appointment or for any additional information.

 For more information about the position, please VISIT HERE